Poufs vs Ottomans What’s the Difference?

 What is a Pouf?

 Poufs are often called "ottomans," but that's not entirely accurate.
 Poufs are more like The Little Black Dress of home decorating: versatile, stylish, and always in fashion.
-A pouf can serve as a footrest, end table, or simply a decoration.
-They come in a variety of shapes and sizes, but they are typically round or square.

 What is an Ottoman?

-Some ottomans have legs that raise them off the ground while poufs sit flat on the ground.
+Some ottomans have legs (similar to footstools) that raise them off the ground while poufs sit flat on the ground.
 Ottomans are usually upholstered in leather or fabric, and they can be used as standalone pieces or part of a larger furniture set.
-Additionally, many ottomans come with hinged tops that can be used as extra storage.

 At CordaRoy's, we know that a lot goes into a good pouf.
 It's not just about the style or the fabric - it's also about the filling.
 That's why we stuff our poufs with 100% eco-friendly polyfoam, the same material used in pole-vaulting mats.
 In fact, this high-density foam provides long-lasting comfort that our customers have come to love.
 This durable foam holds its shape well, meaning your pouf will stay looking full and fluffy for years to come.